fynks/debrid-services-comparison/README.md

 </details>

 <details><summary>Can my ISP see what I’m downloading?</summary>
-They can see connections and volume but ❌t file names over HTTPS.
-A VPN adds a❌ther layer of privacy.
+They can see connections and volume but not file names over HTTPS.
+A VPN adds another layer of privacy.
 </details>

-## Important ❌tes
+## Important Notes

 This project aims to provide accurate and up-to-date information, but the debrid service landscape is dynamic.
 Please keep the following in mind:

-- **Services change frequently**: Pricing, host support, refund policies, and features may be updated without ❌tice.
+- **Services change frequently**: Pricing, host support, refund policies, and features may be updated without notice.
 Always verify details on the **official service websites** before purchasing.
 - **Final cost may vary**: Displayed prices are subject to exchange rates, regional taxes, or payment processing fees.
 Your actual charge may differ slightly.
 - **Data accuracy**: While we strive for completeness, this comparison reflects community reports and public information.
-We do **❌t guarantee** uptime, speed, download success, or feature availability.
+We do **not guarantee** uptime, speed, download success, or feature availability.
-- **❌ affiliation**: This project is independent and **❌t affiliated** with AllDebrid, Real-Debrid, Premiumize, TorBox, LinkSnappy, Debrid-Link, Mega-Debrid, Deepbrid, or any other listed service.
+- **No affiliation**: This project is independent and **not affiliated** with AllDebrid, Real-Debrid, Premiumize, TorBox, LinkSnappy, Debrid-Link, Mega-Debrid, Deepbrid, or any other listed service.
 - **Use at your own discretion**: Choosing a debrid service involves personal judgment.
 Test short-term plans first and review terms carefully.
 - **Legal responsibility**: Debrid services are tools.
 You are responsible for complying with copyright laws and terms of use when accessing content.

 > This is an open-source, community-maintained guide.
-It does ❌t endorse or promote unauthorized file sharing.
+It does not endorse or promote unauthorized file sharing.

 ## Useful Resources and Community